FigueredoDev/FigueredoDev/README.md

 ### 👨‍💻 About Me

-I'm a passionate frontend developer from Brazil, dedicated to creating robust and delightful web applications.
+I'm developer from Brazil, dedicated to creating robust and delightful web applications.
 With expertise in JavaScript, React, and Vue.js, I enjoy building user-friendly interfaces and bringing ideas to life through code.
 I'm always eager to learn and implement new technologies to enhance the development process and deliver high-quality solutions.

 ### 🚀 Skills and Technologies